glenpike/microsynth/README.md

 - Functionality
   - [ ] Only the keyboard works on touch-screen, the other controls are quite small.
-  - [ ] Better rotary controls - these don't feel right in browser.
+  - [x] Better rotary controls - these don't feel right in browser.
 They might be okay on a touch screen, but don't respond to touch.
+(Partially done - working in browser, touch + scroll issues.)
   - [ ] Ability to save and load a 'patch' - use local-storage or similar.

 - Code